 This post may contain affiliate links.
 Please read our disclosure policy.

-This creamy corn pasta with fresh basil is a bright meatless meal that’s fast, simple, and makes the best effortless summer dinner!
+This creamy corn pasta recipe with fresh basil is a bright meatless meal that’s fast, simple, and makes the best effortless summer dinner!
 It’s on the table in just half an hour.

 creamy corn pasta in two white bowls